lamystere/endless-orgasm-machine/README.md

 ### Customization suggestions
 - You can use xtoys as a hub to ramp up any number of vibrators, strokers, or e-stim units in sync with the EOM
+- If you want to connect Xtoys via wifi you will need to enable SSL in the main project ```data/config.json```.
+The bluetooth connection is more useful since it sends pleasure level rather than arousal but there are some existing xtoys scripts that work with the edge-o-matic arousal level.
 - You can use an inexpensive [Vibrating inflatable buttplug](https://www.amazon.com/Lovehoney-Black-Inflatable-Vibrating-Back/dp/B092VVXM63) and remove its control box to wire it directly to the EOM and power supply.
 A [non-vibrating plug](https://www.amazon.com/Inflatable-Expandable-Stimulator-Beginners-Detachable/dp/B0DSPKVPM1) is even less expensive if you'll be controlling your toys wirelessly.
 - If an MPX5100DP pressure sensor is too inconvenient or expensive to source you could use an easy to find [generic car exhaust pressure sensor](https://www.amazon.com/dp/B0997VKYQ9) since they are almost all analog 15psi 5v sensors.
 The pin with the notch is Vin, middle is ground, third is Vout.
 Everything tested was 3V compatible.
 - If you use an ESP32 board with an integrated screen ([Example 1](https://www.amazon.com/ideaspark-Development-Integrated-Wireless-Micropython), [Example 2](https://www.amazon.com/Waveshare-Development-Frequency-Single-Core-Processor/dp/B0DHTMYTCY)) you can enable the screen in [include/config.h](include/config.h) to see the IP of the device.